-Swift requires incorporating various changes in the button names, data and accessibility.
+Swift requires incorporating various changes in button names, data, and accessibility.
 Secondly, you also need to make sure that the simulator or the device itself reflects the changes.
 It takes at least 10 seconds or more to reflect such changes.

 With Flutter, you have the Hot Reload feature that within just a couple of seconds can help to update the changes in simulator or reflector.
 Flutter proves to be a lot faster with respect to making changes in the app code.